Columbia Drug Crimes Defense Lawyer

 Located in Columbia, The Law Offices of Marion M. Moses, LLC, assists clients accused of drug charges throughout South Carolina.
 Our criminal defense attorney is experienced with drug and alcohol possession cases and has spent years navigating the court system.
 We can evaluate your situation and help determine if you have a good case for diversion or expunction.
 We are with you through each step of the court process, and we work within the court system to obtain the best outcome for you.

-Call Our Firm To Begin Planning Your Strategy Today
+Call Our Firm to Begin Planning Your Strategy Today

 At The Law Offices of Marion M. Moses, LLC, we represent South Carolinians accused of possession, trafficking and other drug offenses.
 Our staff is experienced with drug offenses cases.
 We help you deal with these serious charges and protect you from their harsh penalties.
-Contact us online today or call us at 803-771-7011 to schedule a free initial consultation about your case.